Hosted on Acast. See acast.com/privacy for more information.

 You can subscribe to Tangle by clicking here or drop something in our tip jar by clicking here.

-Take the survey: How do you think the Supreme Court will rule?
+Take the survey: What do you think of the farm bailout?
 Let us know.

 Our Executive Editor and Founder is Isaac Saul.
 Our Executive Producer is Jon Lall.